Our Mediterranean House With White Paint

-The goal is to create a modern mediterranean home to enhance the large windows and natural light while incorporating modern transitional elements.
+The goal when we started this house renovation was to create a modern mediterranean home to enhance the large windows and natural light while incorporating modern transitional elements.

 What is a Mediterranean House